The Egyptian Labyrinth

 The problem with this one is that no one has publicly declared it found, even after knowing it was there.

-From the treasure hunter perspective it would be impossible to get into undetected as a good amount of digging would be required, and even if someone managed to get in people don’t just turn up with hundreds of tons of 4000 year old Egyptian artifacts no one has ever seen before.
-It raises questions to say the least so the possibility of an independent visit can be safely ruled out.
+From the treasure hunter’s perspective, it would be impossible to get in undetected, as a good amount of digging would be required, and even if someone managed to get in, people don’t just turn up with hundreds of tons of 4000-year-old Egyptian artifacts no one has ever seen before.
+It raises questions to say the least, so the possibility of an independent visit can be safely ruled out.

-Ultimately its the Egyptian government who have the final say over who can search for it, but if its already been proven to them that its real, why haven’t they opened it up?
-Revealing the labyrinth to the world would make it the biggest historic discovery possibly in the history of mankind, and the treasure value would be beyond priceless, so why haven’t they tried to get in?
+Ultimately, it’s the Egyptian government who have the final say over who can search for it, but if it’s already been proven to them that it’s real, why haven’t they opened it up?
+Revealing the labyrinth to the world would make it the biggest historic discovery in the history of Egypt, and the treasure value would be beyond priceless, so why haven’t they tried to get in?